 If you have a mortgage with a variable rate or a home equity line of credit – also known as a HELOC – you’ll feel more influence from the Fed.
 Interest rates on HELOCs are often pegged to the prime rate, meaning those rates will fall if the Fed does indeed lower borrowing costs.

 Average HELOC rates have fallen sharply since the beginning of the year.
-As of April 21, the average rate on a $30K HELOC is 4.02 percent, according to Bankrate data.
-The average rate was 6.15 percent at the start of 2020.
+As of Jan.
+19, the average rate on a $30K HELOC is 4.11 percent, according to Bankrate data.
+The average rate was 4.02 percent just last April.